AhmedNabil15994/eopm-api/README.md

 principles and extensibility.
 The system should allow adding new payment gateways with minimal effort.

-usign Repository Desing Pattern for modular structure <br />
+usign Repository Design Pattern for modular structure <br />
 it depends on Strategy Design Pattern for using different payment gateways.

 # Requirements